 Frequently Asked Questions

-The Undergraduate Advising Head (UAH) for the 2020 - 21 academic year is Professor Harry Mairson.
-To schedule an appointment with him, please send an email to firstname.lastname@example.org.
-If you wish to discuss declaring a major or minor, please refer to the next question and follow the directions, before making an appointment with him.
+The Undergraduate Advising Head (UAH) for the 2020 - 21 academic year is Professor Antonella DiLillo.
+To schedule an appointment with her, please send an email to email@example.com.
+If you wish to discuss declaring a major or minor, please refer to the next question and follow the directions, before making an appointment with her.

-Please send an email to the UAH, Professor Harry Mairson, at email@example.com.
+Please send an email to the UAH, Professor Antonella DiLillo, at firstname.lastname@example.org.

 Placement in the introductory Computer Science courses is determined through the COSI Placement Exam and advising.

 No. COSI 12b is a strict pre-requisite to COSI 21a.